Cranberry Balsamic Glazed Green Beans

 Cranberry Balsamic Green Bean Recipe

-And while you can serve these simply glazed green beans with cranberries and straight out of the skillet, a sprinkling of goat cheese on top, once it’s mixed in, gets very creamy without being gloppy like when you use canned soup.
-Plus, unlike that heavy dish, you now get the sweetness of the balsamic and dried cranberries.
+And while you can serve these simply glazed green beans with cranberries and straight out of the skillet, a sprinkling of goat cheese on top, once it’s mixed in, gives it that creamy element with the rich, tangy flavor that balances out the bite of balsamic vinegar.

-How to Make Balsamic Green Beans with Shallots
+How to Make Sauteed Balsamic Green Beans with Shallots

 Check out the recipe card below for all the details!